Category: Artvesta’s Advice

 Transfer and printing rights can easily be confused with a copyright.
 The copyright is granted to any photographer at the time a picture is created.
 It does not need to be claimed, documented, or registered by an author.
 If you want to reproduce the images from your wedding photographer, make sure a reproduction release is included in your contract.
 For more information on copyrights, visit www.copyright.gov.
 It is common for wedding photographers to retain the original hi-resolution files to be able to maximize their profits by making additional money on prints.

 Still have questions?
-Please feel free to ask me by commenting below or email me at artvestastudio@gmail.com
+Please feel free to ask me by commenting below or email [email protected]

 What makes great wedding photography